 You will also see "one of a kind" projects in my Gallery.
 The only way I can increase my knowledge and skills is by experimenting with new techniques and styles.
 If you see something different looking, that is the reason, "I was trying something new".
 I believe it is imperative I try new techniques and materials if I want to move forward in my knowledge and skills as a knifemaker.

-Research and learning about this craft "Bladesmithing" is a lifelong learning experience.
+Research and learning about "Bladesmithing" has become a lifelong learning experience for me.
 Every Blade I make brings new experience, along with many new questions.
 My goal is to bring you, the customer, the absolute best possible tool that can be made.
 I am confident that my passion for knifemaking is evident in each and every knife and sheath I make.
 I strive for perfection.

 Thank you very much for taking the time to look through my site.